zanbowie138/zanbowie138/README.md

 # Hello!👋
-### My name is Alexander Bui, and I'm a junior in high school who likes learn new things, with an interest in 3D computer graphics, AI, and game design.
+### My name is Alexander Bui, and I'm a senior in high school who likes learn new things, with an interest in 3D computer graphics, AI, and game design.

 ### I have experience in: